lukefleed/compressed-intvec/README.md

 ## Codecs and Customization

-The library provides several codecs in `codecs.rs`:

-- **GammaCodec:** No extra runtime parameters.
-Ideal for data with moderate spread.
-- **DeltaCodec:** Often used when values are clustered.
-- **ExpGolombCodec:** Requires a runtime parameter; ideal for values with a wide range.
-- **Parameterized Codecs:** Such as `ParamDeltaCodec` and `ParamGammaCodec` allow customization via compile‑time flags.

 Each codec implements the `Codec` trait and encodes/decodes values at the bit level.
-See the inline documentation in codecs.rs for additional details.

 ### Choosing the Right Codec